 - Wildlife Viewing: The wildlife is one of the highlights of Yellowstone.
 You will see bison in the park if you spend a full day there but it is amazing to catch a glimpse of a grizzly bear, wolf, or moose as well.
 The keys to success are a) go out in the early morning or evening when animals are more active, b) visit areas like the Lamar Valley that are popular with animals, and c) be patient and keep your eyes peeled.

 Our Recommendation: Don’t just do the normal Yellowstone visit of driving the “Grand Loop” and stopping at all the important sites.
-Yes, you should visit these but limiting yourself to these can start to feel more like a To Do List than a vacation.
-Instead, spend more time in concentrated areas, seeing both the famous sights as well as getting off the beaten path.
+Yes, you should visit these but limiting yourself to the park highlights can start to feel more like a To Do List than a vacation.
+Instead, choose a few areas of the park and spend more time in each, seeing both the famous sights as well as getting off the beaten path.

 How Long to Stay in Yellowstone